tenaciousRas/ledwax-photon-firmware/README.md

 "command-name" can be one of the following:
 >	qry : TBD

 >	idx : set stripIndex - the current strip being controlled.
 All following commands will be executed against this LED strip.
-Min value is 0, max value is NUM_STRIPS - 1.
+Valid values are 0 - (NUM_STRIPS - 1).
 Default is 0.

 >	col : set modeColor - the LED pixel color.  cmd-value must ahere to the following format:

->		[mode-color-index],[decimal-value-0-to-255]
+>		[mode-color-index],[24-bit-integer]
 >	where mode-color-index is the index of the mode color (family 1 display mode) to set
+>	valid color values are 0 - 16777215 (24-bit integer)

 >	brt : set brightness - the strip brightness.
 Valid values are from 0 (0% = full off) to 255 (100% = full on).
 Brightness is stored sepearately from color in firmware.